KonstantinHoffmann/LanguagePhylogenies/README.md

 Tracer (http://beast.community/tracer) is used to summarise the posterior estimates of the various parameters sampled by the Markov Chain.
 This program can be used for visual inspection and to assess convergence.
 It helps to quickly view median estimates and 95% highest posterior density intervals of the parameters, and calculates the effective sample sizes (ESS) of parameters.
 It can also be used to investigate potential parameter correlations.
 We will be using Tracer v1.7.1.

+###TreeAnnotator

+TreeAnnotator is used to summarise the posterior sample of trees to produce a maximum clade credibility tree.
+It can also be used to summarise and visualise the posterior estimates of other tree parameters (e.g. node height).

+TreeAnnotator is provided as a part of the BEAST2 package so you do not need to install it separately.

 ### IcyTree

 IcyTree (https://icytree.org) is a browser-based phylogenetic tree viewer.
 It is intended for rapid visualisation of phylogenetic tree files.
 It can also render phylogenetic networks provided in extended Newick format.
 IcyTree is compatible with current versions of Mozilla Firefox and Google Chrome.

+### DensiTree

+Bayesian analysis using BEAST2 provides an estimate of the uncertainty in tree space.
+This distribution is represented by a set of trees, which can be rather large and difficult to interpret.
+DensiTree is a program for qualitative analysis of sets of trees.
+DensiTree allows to quickly get an impression of properties of the tree set such as well-supported clades, distribution of tree heights and areas of topological uncertainty.

+DensiTree is provided as a part of the BEAST2 package so you do not need to install it separately.